 (i) Potentially criminal behaviour may be reported by the University directly to the police.
-A note of current relevant law is appended to the Code of Practice.
 (Regulations 7 and 8 also refer).

 10.4 Sports Facilities

 - (a) The Director of Sport may from time to time make such rules and regulations as may be necessary for the maintenance of good order and for the safety of users.
 Such rules and regulations will be displayed in appropriate places. - (b) Any breach of local rules and regulations for the use of sports facilities renders the user liable to suspension or exclusion from the facilities.
 The Director of Sport, with or without such rules and regulations, has the power to withhold facilities.
 For members of the University an appeal against any withdrawal of facilities may be made to the Deputy Vice-Chancellor and Provost. - (c) The following are eligible to make use of the sports facilities: - Members of the University as defined in Section 2 of the Statutes - Other persons at the discretion of the Director of Sport.